Here you can learn how to clean sea urchins and use them as décor in your home for a lovely beach side flavour.

 If the beak has already fallen inside when you found the sea urchin, there will also be sand to be cleaned out.

 I also carefully remove the small piece of shell which makes a hole at the opposite end to the beak.

-When the sea urchin is as clean as you can get it, soak it in hot water for at least a day.
+When the sea urchin is as clean as possible, soak it covered in hot water for at least a day.
 The water doesn’t need to be kept hot, just pour hot water over for starters.

 This will soften any flesh left inside.
 Once again, remove it with your skewer or tweezers until the sea urchin is clean inside.
 Rinse under running water.